MicrosoftDocs/sql-docs/docs/relational-databases/sql-server-index-design-guide.md

 Rowgroups are always defined within a table partition.
 When a columnstore index is partitioned, each partition has its own compressed rowgroups and delta rowgroups.

+> [!TIP]
+> Consider using table partitioning if there's a need to remove data from the columnstore.
+Switching out and truncating partitions that are not needed anymore is an efficient strategy to delete data without generating fragmentation introduced by having smaller rowgroups.

 ##### Each partition can have multiple delta rowgroups
 Each partition can have more than one delta rowgroups.
 When the columnstore index needs to add data to a delta rowgroup and the delta rowgroup is locked, the columnstore index will try to obtain a lock on a different delta rowgroup.
 If there are no delta rowgroups available, the columnstore index will create a new delta rowgroup.
 For example, a table with 10 partitions could easily have 20 or more delta rowgroups.

 #### You can combine columnstore and rowstore indexes on the same table
 A nonclustered index contains a copy of part or all of the rows and columns in the underlying table.
 The index is defined as one or more columns of the table, and has an optional condition that filters the rows.